amirunpri2018/Stock-forecasts-dashboard/README.md

 # streamlit_investor_dashboard
-Building an option trading dashboard with Python
+Building a stock forecasting dashboard with Python. using streamlit to build the web interface, plotly for data viz and facebook prophet for forecasting.